Investigating a Performance Problem

-The optional VMware Tanzu Greenplum Command Center web-based user interface graphically displays query and system utilization metrics.
+The optional Greenplum Command Center web-based user interface graphically displays query and system utilization metrics saved in the gpperfmon database.
 See the Greenplum Command Center Documentation web site for procedures to enable Greenplum Command Center.

 When an out of memory event occurs during query execution, the Greenplum Database memory accounting framework reports detailed memory consumption of every query running at the time of the event.
 The information is written to the Greenplum Database segment logs.

 Greenplum Database log messages are written to files in the pg_log directory within the master's or segment's data directory.
 Because the master log file contains the most information, you should always check it first.
 Log files roll over daily and use the naming convention: gpdb-YYYY-MM-DD_hhmmss.csv.
 To locate the log files on the master host:

 timestamp | user | database | statement_id | con#cmd# |:-LOG_LEVEL: log_message